Samuel C.K. Lee, Ph.D.

 BIOMS DIRECTOR’S WELCOME

-The mission of the Interdisciplinary Program in Biomechanics & Movement Science (BIOMS) is to advance the understanding of complex human systems through interaction of experts who cross traditional divisions of academic study.
+The mission of the Interdisciplinary Program in Biomechanics & Movement Science (BIOMS) is to advance the understanding of complex human systems through the interaction of experts who cross traditional divisions of academic study.
 We strive to train outstanding researchers who will contribute to the advancement of health science through translational and interdisciplinary research.
 Research findings are disseminated through peer reviewed publications in high impact journals and presentations at national and international conferences.
 In addition, students works with their chosen faculty advisor to design a unique Plan of Study of academic courses to best fit their research interests.

 The BIOMS program comprises faculty from the Colleges of Arts & Sciences, Engineering, and Health Sciences who use an interdisciplinary approach to create a diverse educational and research environment.
 As one of the nation’s oldest universities and one of the few institutions nationwide with Land, Sea, and Space Grant missions, the Carnegie Foundation for the Advancement of Teaching classifies the University of Delaware as a research university with very high research activity, a designation given to less than 3% of U.S. colleges and universities.
-The University of Delaware also ranks among the nation’s top 100 universities in federal research and development support for science and engineering.
 In 2015, the University of Delaware received a NAFSA Paul Simon Award for Campus Internationalization, which recognizes colleges and universities that have excelled in expanding global learning for students and scholars.
 In 2020, the U.S. News & World Report ranked the University of Delaware 40th, as well as recognized several of UD’s academic programs: Physical Therapy (#1), Chemical Engineering (#8), Biomedical Engineering (#45), and Mechanical Engineering (#50).
 Additionally, the National Academy of Kinesiology ranked the University of Delaware’s Department of Kinesiology & Applied Physiology as the 5th best Doctoral Program in Kinesiology in the country.
 Faculty from these excellent programs hold joint appointments in BIOMS and are dedicated in their training of our graduate students.